mpalummo/DFT-2D/C-1L/README.md

 ## Purpose
   1. Calculate the convergence parameters: cutoff, k-points, vacuum along the non-periodic direction
   2. Calculate the equlibrium atomic structure through vc-relax using different xc-functionals
-  3. Calculate the charge density at equilibrium
+  3. Calculate the charge density, bandstructure, dos, pdos  at equilibrium
-  4. Calculate and plot the dos, pdos, bandstructure

 ## Running the exercise
   1. Run the exercises in the folder [convergence].
   2. Run the exercises in the folder [vc-relax].
   3. Run the exercised in the folder [scf]
-  4. Run the exercised in the folder [nscf-dos]
+  4. Run the exercised in the folder [bands]
-  5. Run the exercised in the folder [pdos]
+  5. Run the exercised in the folder [nscf-dos]
-  6. Run the exercised in the folder [bands]
+  6. Run the exercised in the folder [pdos]